vuejs/vue-test-utils/docs/en/guides/using-with-jest.md

 ## Using with Jest

-Jest and Vue Test Utils work great together.
+Jest and `vue-test-utils` work great together.

-To get started, we need to install Jest and Vue Test Utils:
+To get started, we need to install Jest and `vue-test-utils`:

 ```
 npm install --save-dev jest vue-test-utils